John Huard: Coaching career

 Huard began coaching in 1974 under Walter Abbott at Maine.
 In 1979, he became head coach of the Acadia Axemen.
 He led the team to two Vanier Cup championships (1979 and 1981).

 In 1983, he was hired by J. I. Albrecht to coach the Atlantic Schooners expansion franchise.
 However, the team never played a game and Huard remained at Acadia for one more season before becoming the special teams coach of the Chicago Blitz of the United States Football League (USFL).
 In 1987, Huard was hired as head football coach of the Maine Maritime Academy.
 Huard coached the Mariners until 1994, when he was hired by former boss J. I. Albrecht to coach the CFL's expansion Shreveport Pirates.
 That June, before Shreveport had even played a game, Huard was fired by Pirates president Lonie Glieberman and replaced by Forrest Gregg.
 Glieberman cited "philosophical differences" as the reason for the change, however The Times reported that Huard may have been fired because of a walkout by team's medical training staff following a verbal altercation between Huard and a trainer.

 In 2000, Huard was hired by Albrecht again, this time as head coach of the Toronto Argonauts.
 His tenure lasted eight games with a record of 1–6–1.
 He resigned after a 51–4 home loss to the British Columbia Lions.

-Later years
+Later life

 Huard was the northeast representative of FieldTurf and CEO of Northeast Turf of South Portland, Maine.
 He oversaw the installation of FieldTurf at Gillette Stadium during the 2006 NFL season.

 Huard donated $20,000 towards the construction of University of Maine's Mahaney Dome and nearly $1 million towards renovations to Acadia University's Raymond Field.

 Huard died on January 29, 2025, at the age of 80, at his home in South Portland.